wengandrew/battery-report/README.md

 ## To regenerate the dataset...

+1. Configure and activate your virtual environment.
+Install the packages from `requirements.txt`.

-First run `src/scraper.py`, starting from the home directory.
+2. Run `src/scraper.py`, starting from the home directory.
 This will scrape the web for H1-B data and export it into a file called `data/data_h1binfo_export.csv`.

-Then run `src/labeling.py`.
+3. Run `src/labeling.py`.
 This will return another file called `data/data_processed.csv` which contains a cleaned up version of the data including inflation-adjusted salaries and job category labels.